aowoWolf/PoseidonJsBridge/README-en.md

 }
 ```
 ###Java calls JavaScript
-Java calls JavaScript mainly through three dispatchedJsEvent methods in PoseidonHandler.java.
+Java calls JavaScript mainly through three `dispatchedJsEvent ` methods in PoseidonHandler.java.
-1. Java calls an event called "my_handler" and requires a callback function to return the information returned by JavaScript.
+1. Java calls an event called `my_handler` and requires a callback function to return the information returned by JavaScript.
 ``` java
 //The first parameter is the name of handler registered on the js side, the second parameter is the data to be sent, and the third parameter is the callback function that receives the data returned from the js. dispatchedJSEvent("my_handler", "Data from Java>>>", new ResponseCallback() {